madjanorjedidiah/django-react-todo-app/README.md

 # django-react-todo-app

-*Go to  the main branch to get the app.
+*Go to  the master branch to get the app.